Are you having problems with My Money Steps?

 How do I set up a password?

-When you register, the system will ask you to set up a password for your account.
+When you register, the system will ask you to set up a password for your My Money Steps account.
 This will ensure that your account is secure.

 Passwords must follow the rules below.

-• Must be a minimum of 8 characters long.
+- Must be between 8 and 64 characters long.

 I have forgotten my password

-If you have forgotten your password you can ask to be sent an email for it to be reset.
+If you have forgotten your password you can follow the Forgotten password link for it to be reset.

 Browsers and devices

-The online system works best in the most up-to-date supported browsers.
+My Money Steps works best in the most up-to-date supported browsers.
 These will change over time.
-In older versions the system may look slightly different.
+In older versions My Money Steps may look slightly different.
 It is recommended that you update your browser to the most recent version available to get the best experience.

 You may also have different experiences using Android and iOS devices.
 The way things are viewed can depend on how old the device is and whether you have installed the latest updates.